-Once you have purchased flood insurance, keep your policy and an itemized list of you furnishings, clothing, and valuables in a safe place, such as a safe deposit box.
+Once you have purchased flood insurance, keep your policy and an itemized list of your furnishings, clothing, and valuables in a safe place, such as a safe deposit box.
 It is helpful to have photos of and receipts for your items as well.
 Call your agent or broker immediately if you suffer flood damage.

 2. PROPERTY PROTECTION

-There are many things that you can do to an existing building to minimize or eliminate the potential of flooding damage.
+Many things can be done to an existing building to minimize or eliminate the potential for flood damage.

 Sand, plywood, plastic sheeting and lumber can be used to protect a structure temporarily.
 These supplies are readily available from a number of retail outlets throughout the parish.
 Personal items can also be elevated or moved to upper floors.

 Permanent flood proofing measures for flood-prone structures are preferable.
-These permanent retrofitting methods include elevating the structure, building floodwalls and enclosures, and protecting utilities.
+These permanent retrofitting methods include elevating the structure, building floodwalls and enclosures, and elevating utilities.

 Before proceeding with retrofitting measures or any construction and development, (i.e.. filling, dredging, remodeling) check with the Department of Inspections and Code Enforcement at 504-468-4062 for applicable requirements, zoning restrictions, or to report illegal development.